EarthyScience/SINDBAD/dev/.documenter/pages/code/types.md

 - `MLTypes`: Abstract type for types in machine learning related methods in SINDBAD
+  - `ActivationType`: Abstract type for activation functions used in ML models
+    - `CustomSigmoid`: Use a custom sigmoid activation function.
+In this case, the `k_σ` parameter in ml_model sections of the settings is used to control the steepness of the sigmoid function.

+    - `FluxRelu`: Use Flux.jl ReLU activation function

+    - `FluxSigmoid`: Use Flux.jl Sigmoid activation function

+    - `FluxTanh`: Use Flux.jl Tanh activation function

-  - `GradType`: Abstract type for automatic differentiation or finite differences for gradient calculations
+  - `MLGradType`: Abstract type for automatic differentiation or finite differences for gradient calculations
     - `EnzymeGrad`: Use Enzyme.jl for automatic differentiation

     - `FiniteDiffGrad`: Use FiniteDiff.jl for finite difference calculations